Leading live webinar sessions which focus on supporting students development both academically based and social

 Both school and career counselors generally work full time.
 Some school counselors do not work in the summer when school is not in session.

-Employment of school and career counselors is projected to grow 8 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment of school and career counselors is projected to grow 8 percent over the next ten years, about as fast as the average for all occupations.

 Rising student enrollments in elementary, middle, and high schools, as well as colleges and universities, may increase demand for school counselors.
 As enrollments grow, schools will require more counselors to respond to the developmental and academic needs of their students.
 Colleges will need to hire additional counselors to meet the demand for career counseling services from their students.